MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/aad.md

 ## AAD User Authentication

-SQL clients that support AAD user authentication can be used with Kusto.
+SQL clients that support AAD user authentication can be used with Azure Data Explorer.

 ### .NET SQL Client (user)